Thou shalt not commit adultery: Reformation and post-Reformation commentary

 John Calvin understood the commandment against adultery to extend to sexual relations outside of marriage:

 Matthew Henry understood the commandment against adultery to prohibit sexual immorality in general, and he acknowledged the difficulty people experience: "This commandment forbids all acts of uncleanness, with all those fleshly lusts which produce those acts and war against the soul."
-Henry supports his interpretation with Matthew 5:28, where Jesus warns that whoever looks at a woman lustfully has already committed adultery with her in his heart.
+Henry supports his interpretation with Matthew 5:28, where Jesus warns that whoever looks at a (married) woman lustfully has already committed adultery with her in his heart.

 Regarding the above passage, Matthew Henry comments:

 John Wesley believed this scripture and the sure judgment of God, even though adulterers "frequently escape the sentence of men."

 Martin Luther observed that there were many more people in his day who were unmarried for various reasons than in biblical times, which condition increased both temptation and sexual activities that are displeasing to God:

-Luther neither condemns nor denies human sexuality, but, like the Apostle Paul, points out that God instituted the marriage relationship to provide for its proper enjoyment.
+Luther neither condemns nor denies human sexuality, but, like the Apostle Paul, claims that God instituted the marriage relationship to provide for its proper enjoyment.
 Luther comments that each spouse should intentionally cherish the other, and that this will contribute to love and a desire for chastity, which will make fidelity easier.

 The so-called "Wicked Bible", printed in 1631, omits the word "not", reading "Thou shalt commit adultery."
 Historians are divided as to whether this was a typographical error or the attempt of a competitor to sabotage the print-run.

-Islam

-Adultery is mentioned in Surat Al-Isra' of the Quran:

-Muhammad said that a person is a nonbeliever while he or she is committing adultery.